thetechnerdrohit/notes/ec2-deployment.md

 ## Installation instructions

-### 1. Launch amazon ubuntu server in aws + Attach Elastic IP to the new instance
+### 1. Launch amazon ubuntu server in aws + Attach Elastic IP to the new instance (charge able don't attact initally)

 ### 2. ssh to ubuntu to install packages